 Admission requirements are set forth in the General Regulations governing the Degree of Master of Arts.
 To be considered for admission an applicant shall hold a Bachelor's degree, or its equivalent, in Religious Studies from an institution recognized by the Senate of Memorial University.
 Applicants should have completed a minimum of 45 credit hours in Religious Studies courses at the undergraduate level with at least a grade of B in each.
 Moreover, as admission is limited and competitive, preference will normally be given to applicants who hold an Honours degree in Religious Studies.

 An applicant who does not hold an Honours degree or its equivalent shall be required to complete such additional undergraduate courses as the Department may deem necessary.
 These courses may be required as prerequisites to admission to the program, or as an additional constituent part, at the discretion of the Department.
 An applicant's overall undergraduate program must represent, to the satisfaction of the Department, a solid groundwork for graduate studies.

 Anyone interested in our graduate program should also read about our faculty and visit Memorial University's School of Graduate Studies.
 Memorial University also offers the option of applying through a Web Application.

-Students must complete four to six courses: three required courses and one to three reading courses chosen from the Religious Studies graduate course list.
+Students must complete four to six courses: four required courses and two to three reading courses chosen from the Religious Studies graduate course list.
 Reading courses are individually designed with the specific research interests of the student in mind, typically in the area of the student's essay or thesis.
-The three required courses are:
+The four required courses are: